darrynjordan/pyfers/README.md

 # pyfers
-Python package that enables simple generation of XML descriptors for FERS.
+A python package that simplifies the generation of XML descriptors for [FERS](https://github.com/stpaine/FERS).

-From version 2.0.0 onwards, `pyfers` targets the new schema developed for the modern FERS implementation by David Young.
+`pyfers` >= 2.0.0 targets the [new schema](https://davidbits.github.io/FERS/d2/dc9/md_packages_2schema_2README.html) introduced in FERS 1.0.0.

 ## Install
 ```